Anxiety and Panic Counseling

 The therapy you may have had in the past may not have been so highly focused on your anxiety.
 The therapist you used may not have been a specialist in this area.
 In addition, you may not have had the motivation you currently have to tackle the issue and you may be more ready now than ever before.

 As I mentioned above, many people have that same fear.
 Medication is often not necessary for anxiety therapy.
 Although medication has been helpful to many sufferers, I do not recommend it until we have fully discussed all aspects of treatment and have begun to work on helping you to gain control.
-However if medication seems appropriate for you we will discuss its pros and cons as it relates to your specific situation.
+However if medication seems appropriate for you we will discuss its pros and cons as it relates to your specific

 Are you the right doctor?

 I have been treating anxiety for over 25 years and am very proud to say that I have helped many take control of their lives.
-I am a professional member of the Anxiety Disorders Association of America (ADAA) and you will find me listed as such on their website.
+I am a professional member of the Anxiety and Depression Association of America (ADAA) and you will find me listed as such on their website.
 I know anxiety can treated successfully and look forward to helping you.

 You can also download my report: How to Cope with Anxiety located at the top of this page.
 Simply input your name and email address and then click get report.

-Services are rendered either at my office located at 2999 NE 191 St. Suite 703, Miami, Florida 33180 or through video conference via Skype or FaceTime.
+Services are rendered either at my office located at 2999 NE 191 St. Suite 703, Miami, Florida 33180 or through video conference via Zoom, Skype or FaceTime.
 Serving all of the greater Miami area and beyond through Skype or FaceTime video conferencing.